rogu2/purple-quinoa-client/README.md

 # Purple Quinoa Client
 ## Welcome to Purple Quinoa
--An app that helps shoppers locat difficult-to-find groceries
+-An app that helps shoppers locate difficult-to-find groceries